-Amid rumors of a coup and the former crown prince under house arrest, Jordanians fear for new crackdown
+Amid rumors of a coup and the former crown prince under house arrest, Jordanians fear a new crackdown

 The United States, which considers Jordan a critical ally and has partnered with the country for years on U.S.-led counterterrorism operations, said that Abdullah had its “full support.”

-Egypt, Bahrain, Lebanon, the Palestinian Authority, and other regional governments also quickly expressed support for Abdullah in what was seen in part as a testament to Jordan’s strategic significance in the region.
+Egypt, Bahrain, Lebanon, the Palestinian Authority, Morocco and other regional governments also quickly expressed support for Abdullah in what was seen in part as a testament to Jordan’s strategic significance in the region.

+“A strong, thriving Jordan is an Israeli security and economic interest and we need to do everything we can to assist them,” Israeli Defense Minister Benny Gantz said on Sunday.
+“As far as the internal developments there are concerned, that is a domestic issue.”

 Jordan, which is currently under a nightly covid curfew that is set to expire in mid-May, has been hit hard economically by the coronavirus pandemic as well as by the fallout from massive waves of refugees from neighboring Syria.

+Last month, the Jordanian minister of health resigned after seven covid-positive Jordanians died due to a shortage of oxygen supplies at government hospitals.

+The following day, protesters defied the nighttime curfew and took to the streets to call on the government to resign.
+“Oh Hamzeh, son of Hussein, the country is lost, where are you?” they chanted, referring to the former crown prince.

 Abdullah has ruled the country since his father’s death in 1999.
-He has cultivated strong ties with several U.S. administrations, but, in recent years, sparred with former president Donald Trump and Israeli Prime Minister Benjamin Netanyahu over proposed Israeli plans to annex the West Bank and bypass the Palestinians in a bid for Israeli normalization with the rest Arab world.
+He has cultivated strong ties with several U.S. administrations, but, in recent years, sparred with former president Donald Trump and Israeli Prime Minister Benjamin Netanyahu over proposed Israeli plans to annex the West Bank and bypass the Palestinians in a bid for Israeli normalization with the rest of the Arab world.

-Officials from the Israeli Foreign Ministry have declined to comment on the situation.

 “If things spin out of control it will be difficult for Israel to contribute to helping that, especially since Israel has not managed its bilateral relations with Jordan very well and has, in fact, added completely unnecessary tensions,” said Asher Susser, a senior fellow at the Moshe Dayan Center for Middle Eastern and African Studies.

-In Jordan, that news of the alleged coup has gone public by way of brief statements and virtual silence from the local press has several political observers to speculate that the coup may be a cover story for another political maneuver, said Jordanian political analyst Amer Sabaileh.
+In Jordan, that news of the alleged coup has gone public by way of brief statements and virtual silence from the local press has spurred several political observers to speculate that the coup may be a cover story for another political maneuver, said Jordanian political analyst Amer Sabaileh.

-“There is a lot of confusion, but in Jordan, everyone is asking for reform, not to topple the government.
+“There is a lot of confusion, but in Jordan everyone is asking for reform, not to topple the government.
 I don’t see the elements for a plot,” said Sabaileh.
 “What we do know is that there are some mediocre people who are running the show when it comes to politics and, after yesterday, the government is under even more pressure to make themselves seem credible.”

-Dadouch reported from Beirut.
+Dadouch reported from Beirut and Luck from Amman.